Elise Jones

 New Mexico Representative

-Tammy Fiebelkorn is the New Mexico Representative for the Southwest Energy Efficiency Project (SWEEP).
-She leads the organization’s work on buildings and transportation efficiency, serves as lead on all legislative work, and represents SWEEP in coalitions throughout the state.
+Alex Eubanks is the New Mexico State Representative for the Southwest Energy Efficiency Project (SWEEP).
+In this role, Alex leads the organization’s efforts in energy efficiency and clean transportation within New Mexico, spearheads legislative initiatives, and represents SWEEP in various coalitions across the state.

 Background